 Polyols: Sugar alcohols and fruits that have pits or seeds, such as apples, avocados, cherries, figs, peaches, or plums

 Avoiding FODMAPs doesn’t help everyone.
-But in a study published in the journal Gastroenterology, about three out of four people with IBS had their symptoms ease right away after starting a low FODMAP diet and felt the most relief after 7 days or more on the plan.
+But in a study published in the journal Gastroenterology, about 3 out of 4 people with IBS had their symptoms ease right away after starting a low-FODMAP diet and felt the most relief after 7 days or more on the plan.